FreeCollageImageFree collage maker

 What format should I export, and can I print the board?

-Export as PNG, JPG or WebP at full resolution.
-PNG is best for sharp text and printing; JPG and WebP are smaller for email and chat.
+Export as PNG, JPG or WebP at the canvas size you select.
+PNG is useful for sharp text; JPG and WebP usually create smaller files for email and chat.
 Choose A4 portrait for a printable reference sheet.

 Does it work on mobile?